Event Designers have the following badges:

 Austin, Texas, USA

-Jennifer hosted There and Back Again (2012) and The Doctor Who Stitch Along (2013), both here on Fandom In Stitches.
+Jennifer hosted There and Back Again (2012) and The Doctor Who Stitch Along (2013) and As You Wish: A Princess Bride Quilt & Stitch Along, all here on Fandom In Stitches.

 Michelle Thompson (misha29)

 Married 2 children - daughter 14 son nearly 12.

 I work part time as a book keeper.

 I have been quilting for 14 years - I started when my daughter was born with a Sunbonnet Sue crib quilt but I have been sewing since I was 8 (well that's when I got my first sewing machine).
 I have been designing my own patterns for a while now - maybe 5 years or more and have been paper piecing since quilt number 2.

 In late 2012, Michelle joined the Fandom in Stitches' staff as one of our bloggers.